 How Much Does a VPN Cost?

-Additionally, most VPNs also give out big discounts if you’re willing to subscribe for one or two years up front, instead of renewing your subscription monthly.
-For example, Private Internet Access – a VPN that we very much enjoy — costs $6.95 if paid monthly, but $39.95 when paid annually (which translates to $3.33 per month – that’s over 50% off).
+Most services give out big discounts if you’re willing to subscribe for two to three years up front, instead of renewing your subscription monthly.
+For example, NordVPN — a VPN that we very much enjoy — costs $11.95 if paid monthly, but you can grab their 3-year plan for just $3.49/month (that’s 70% off).

-Can You Use VPN for Torrenting Safely?
+Can I Use a VPN for Torrenting?

 Then, there’s the VPN’s own policy regarding torrenting and how it’s handled.
 Most of the quality VPN solutions in the market will allow torrenting.
-According to our research, for example, you can torrent with: ExpressVPN, Buffered, VyprVPN, PIA, NordVPN.
+According to our research, you can torrent with all popular VPNs – NordVPN, ExpressVPN, Surfshark, VyprVPN and PIA.

-When it comes to the security aspect of torrenting, it all comes down to the VPN’s aforementioned policies regarding things like logging or sharing your user data.
-In general, if a VPN doesn’t keep logs overall then they also don’t keep them for your torrent activity.
+When it comes to the security aspect of torrenting, it all comes down to the VPN’s policies regarding things like logging or sharing your user data.
+In general, if a VPN doesn’t keep logs overall they also don’t keep them for your torrent activity.

 Yes.
 But like with most things on this list, it all comes down to the specific VPN that you use.

-Due to complicated licensing agreements that were established before Netflix’s big international rollout, various TV stations retain the rights to some of even Netflix’s own shows, which effectively prevents Netflix from legally making those shows available on their platform.
-Complicated legal stuff.
-But VPNs can help here.
+Due to complicated licensing agreements that were established before Netflix’s big international rollout, various TV stations retain the rights to even some of Netflix’s own shows, which effectively prevents Netflix from legally making those shows available on their platform.

 VPNs make this easy to fix.
-Since you can select the server that you want to connect with, all you need to do to unlock certain Netflix shows is to simply connect with a server that’s in a country where that show is available.
+Since you can select the server that you want to connect with, all you need to do to unlock certain Netflix shows is connect to a server in a country where that show is available.
 That’s all.
 We have a comprehensive post on how to watch Netflix via a VPN + the best VPNs that allow you to do that.

-Does VPN Work on Android and iOS?
+Does a VPN Work on Android and iOS?